sw1sh/QuantumPotatoChips/typst/main.typ

 // The basis in @eq:qbism allows not just to view states as probability vectors, but also operators and arbitrary quantum channels as quasi-stochastic processes.

 == Quasi-Probability Bases
-quasi and relation to experiment?
+//quasi and relation to experiment?

 Historically, the phase-space representation of quantum states, such those in bases of Wootters @Wootters1986-cq and Feynman @Feynman1987-vj, involves quasi-probability distributions.
 These representations allow for the treatment of quantum states in a manner similar to classical statistical distributions, but with key distinctions, such as the possibility of negative values.
 For example, Wootters basis is given by: